erikzwik/ZettelApp/README.md

 # ZettelApp
-Development of thew:ÖQÖw Zettelkästen and space repetition app.
+Development of the: Zettelkästen and space repetition app.